josefhammer/linux-vm-c-programming/README.md

 In the directory with your source file(s) within the VM:

     make
-    make test (in case no command line arguments are required for your program) make clean
+    make test (in case no command-line arguments are required for your program) make clean

 ### Notes

 - one program per folder only
-- no need to copy the Makefile into your source folder
 - if you have your own Makefile in the folder, yours will be used
+- no need to copy the Makefile (renamed to `Makefile`!) into your source folder **if** the [make-macro installation script](generic-makefiles/Makefile-macro.sh) has been run (e.g., in the Vagrant virtual machine)

 ## Auto-format your source files